 Brandolini (2007) was the first to implement Atkinson's idea using data for 21 European countries (for 2000), showing by how much moving towards a common EU line would change the composition of the population counted as poor in Europe.
-See Figure 7 which summarizes his estimates.
+See Fig. 4 which summarizes his estimates.
 (National and EU-wide lines are each defined as 60% of their respective medians.)
-As one moves from left to right (increasing $\theta$ ), the poverty line gives greater weight to the EU- rather than national median.
-If fully national lines are used, then 14% of the individuals poor in the EU25 in 2000 were from Eastern Europe but, if a common EU-line is used, the fraction from Eastern Europe increases to one-half.
-Over the same range in $\theta$ , there is little change in the fraction from Southern Europe, but the fraction from Continental Europe falls by more than one half, from 34% to 13%.
+As one moves from left to right (increasing θ), the poverty line gives greater weight to the EU median rather than the national median.
+If fully national lines are used, then 14% of the individuals poor in the EU25 in 2000 are from Eastern Europe but, if a common EU-line is used, the fraction from Eastern Europe increases to one-half.
+Over the same range in θ , there is little change in the fraction from Southern Europe, but the fraction from Continental Europe falls by more than one half, from 34 to 13%.

-Goedemé et al. (2017) provide updated estimates, for 2008 and 2014, focusing on the case in which the poverty line is 60% of the year-specific EU median (i.e. the case $\theta$ = 1) and provide more country-specific breakdowns.
-Figure 8 reproduces their estimates.
-As in Brandolini's chart, employing a fully EU-wide line means that the countries contributing the most individuals to the EU poverty population are from Eastern Europe - Poland and Romania in particular.
+Goedemé et al. (2019) provide updated estimates, for 2008 and 2014, focusing on the case in which the poverty line is 60% of the year-specific EU median (i.e. the case $\theta = 1$) and provide more country-specific breakdowns.
+Figure 5 reproduces their estimates.
+As in Brandolini's chart, employing a fully EU-wide line means that the countries contributing the most individuals to the EU poverty population are from Eastern Europe-Poland and Romania in particular.
 Many countries contribute hardly anyone.